Tour of Britain: Kellogg's Tour and PruTour

 The professional Kellogg's Tour of Britain ran for eight editions from 1987 to 1994.
 This tour, particularly in its early years, was characterised by very long hilly stages, a typical example being the Newcastle upon Tyne to Manchester stage via the Yorkshire Dales in the 1987 event.
 The Prudential plc-sponsored PruTour (1998–1999) ran twice.
 Concerns about safety during the races contributed to both events' demise through the withdrawal of sponsorship; in the case of the Kellogg's Tour this followed a member of the public driving head-on into the peloton in the Lake District, and in the case of the PruTour a police motorcyclist being killed in a collision with a motorist near Worcester.

 Winners

-Tour of Britain (from 2004)
+Tour of Britain (2004–present)

 After a five-year hiatus, the Tour of Britain returned in 2004.
 It began as a five-stage race before increasing to six days in 2005, seven in 2007 and eventually an eight-stage race in 2008.
 It is a professional men's race, typically attracting between 10 and 12 UCI WorldTeams, as well as a handful of UCI ProTeams, four British-registered UCI Continental Teams and a Great Britain national squad which often comprises riders from British Cycling's Senior Academy programme.